 It is common for individuals accused of a policy violation to defend their actions with explanations such as, but not limited to, prescription drug interactions, self-defense and disability.
-The university's policy on defenses is that providing an explanation for a policy defense is equivalent to the admission of engaging in a policy violation.
-While explanations will not excuse an individual's commission of a policy violation, the University of the Incarnate Word will take the legitimacy of an individual's explanation into consideration in the determination of appropriate sanctioning.
+The University's policy on defenses is that providing an explanation for a policy defense is equivalent to the admission of engaging in a policy violation.
+While explanations will not excuse an individual's commission of a policy violation, Hearing Officers and Hearing Panels will take the legitimacy of an individual's explanation into consideration in the determination of appropriate sanctioning.